bliind/new-jarvis-bot/config.md

 _roles and channels are IDs_

-_plural key name means multiple entries_
+_singular key name means only one entry_

 | key | description | used by |
 | --- | --- | --- |